falcopackages/fujin/README.md

 I wanted [kamal](https://kamal-deploy.org/) but without Docker, and I thought the idea was fun.
 At its core, this project automates versions of this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu).
 If you've been a Django beginner trying to get your app in production, you probably went through this.

-I'm using `caddy` here by default instead of `nginx` because it's configurable via an API and it's is a no-brainer for SSL certificates. `Systemd` is the default on most Linux distributions and does a good enough job.
+I'm using `caddy` here instead of `nginx` because it's configurable via an API and it's is a no-brainer for SSL certificates. `Systemd` is the default on most Linux distributions and does a good enough job.

 Fujin was initially planned to be a Python-only project, but the core concepts can be applied to any language that can produce a single distributable file (e.g., Go, Rust).